smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/04 - Equi, Theta, and Natural Joins.md

 | 1  | Apple | 17       |

-Note, to counteract some of the bad practices for using the `NATURAL JOIN`, ORACLE and MySQL have the `USING` clause.
-Below is the ORACLE implementation of the `USING` clause.
+Note that, to counteract some of the bad practices with `NATURAL JOIN`, Oracle and MySQL have the `USING` clause.
+Below is the Oracle implementation of the `USING` clause.

 ```sql
 SELECT  *